hasadna/open-bus/doc/Inserting_GTFS_to_PostGRES.md

 ## ps_insert.py

 1. ps_insert.py assume that the scema already exists, so you need to import the scema first.
 The schema file is gtfs/schema.sql.
+(Note that this isn't identical to the scema used by the shell script.)

 2. Unzip the gtfs zip file somewhere.